mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "There are many of us in the world.
 A sliver of empathy and an old man like me could sit in peace.
 Instead, a patient sweet maman like you has to bear my complaints."

-I was amused by his choice of words.
-"Charming a young maman?
-At your age?"
+I was surprised by his choice of words.
+"I've passed the age where charm has an effect, I'm afraid."

 "Oh, pardon my forwardness.
 I'm often told that I say too much of what I mean," he explained.

 I nodded, understanding his view.
 "Too many of my generation are afraid to speak their minds," I said.
 "Perhaps they could learn something from you."

-He pretended to be shocked.
-"Charming an old man.
-At your age?"
+He smirked.
+"Charm still has an effect to me, in spite of my age."

 I laughed but became suddenly conscious of the loud and awkward sound of my own voice.
 Luckily, he didn't seem to mind.